sergeyfarin/pyqt-fit/README.txt

 functions.

-The non-parametric regression can currently be either local constant (i.e. spatial averaging) in nD or local-linear in 1D only.
-There is a version of the bootstrapping adapted to non-parametric regression too.
+The non-parametric regression can currently be either local constant (i.e. spatial averaging) in nD or local-polynomial in 1D only.
+The bootstrapping function will also work with the non-parametric regression methods.

 The package also provides with four evaluation of the regression: the plot of residuals vs. the X axis, the plot of normalized residuals vs. the Y axis, the QQ-plot of